ImaneMdn/Traffic-Sign-Detection-System/README.md

 ```

 8. Your model is now deployed.
-9. Use Postman to test the GCF using the [Trigger URL](https://cloud.google.com/functions/docs/calling/http).
+9. Use Postman to test the GCP using the [Trigger URL](https://cloud.google.com/functions/docs/calling/http).